mathworks-ref-arch/getting-started-with-matlab-in-docker/README.md

 <a name="desktop"></a>
 ## Running MATLAB Desktop in a container

+The image provides a convient option to run in VNC mode.
+This will let you connect either a browser or a VNC client to access the desktop.
+We can access those with docker run command.

 ### Launching with VNC mode
 ```bash
 docker run -it --rm -p 5901:5901 -p 6080:6080 mathworks/matlab -vnc